damekr/backer/README.md

 Current approach assumes existing application Server <--> Client with RPC connection to make possible management connection between these daemons and data communications through sockets.
-Server is able to invoke operation on client side using RPC.
+Server is able to invoke operation on client side using gRPC.
 An operations can be triggered from server and client side.
-Either client or server have two listners - data and management and can "talk" each other.
+Either client or server have two listeners - data and management and can "talk" each other.

 Main points for the first release:

-- Client server authentication
+- Client server basic authentication
-- Client integration
+- Basic encryption for the bftp protocol
-- Backup specific paths from client
+- Backup specific paths from a client
-- Restore data to given client
+- Restore data to a given client
 - List available backups from client side

 The points described above are ganeral.
-More information can be find in documentation under specific part called release note.
+More information can be find in the documentation under specific part called release note.

 ### TODO List